tendermint/atom_one/README.md

-The role and functions of the Executive Board shall be further developed through governance proposals within each DAO, unless the DAO chooses to defer to Cosmos Hub governance by citizens.
+The role and functions of the Executive Board shall be further developed through governance proposals within each DAO, unless the DAO chooses to defer to Cosmos Hub governance by Citizens.

 Each Treasury DAO shall have an Oversight Committee composed of any number of Cosmonauts.
 The Oversight Committee must have at least the right to freeze all